Motivation for the study

 Periprosthetic joint infections after hip and knee replacement surgeries are associated with high patient morbidity and a large financial cost.
 Challenging two-stage revision surgeries are required with long antibiotics regimes that can have limited efficacy and cannot eradicate drug-resistant strains like MRSA (methicillin-resistant Staphylococcus aureus).
 This study aims to investigate the potential of photodynamic therapy with methylene blue to eradicate problematic bacteria associated with joint infections.

-To determine the effectiveness of methylene blue PDT it is important to understand the effect of both drug and light dose on treatment response.
+To determine the effectiveness of methylene blue PDT it is important to understand the effect of both drug and light dose on the treatment response.
 The effectiveness of different methylene blue concentrations on MRSA bacterial growth inhibition was first studied on Petri dishes with or without laser light (ML7000 series laser system, 665 nm, 35 mW/cm2, 16 min irradiation).
-Different laser doses (15, 25, 30, 35, 40 and 45 J/cm2) were also studied with constant methylene blue concentration (0.3 mM) to understand how increasing light dose affects the treatment response.
+Different laser doses (15, 25, 30, 35, 40 and 45 J/cm2) were also studied with constant methylene blue concentration (0.3 mM) to understand how increasing the light dose affects the treatment response.
 Plates were incubated at 37 ⁰C and visually inspected the next day.

 Optimal methylene blue concentration against MRSA